 For a procrastinator like me, tomorrow often seems like the best time to do something.
 With this book, tomorrow really IS the time to do something—like being brave, trying something new, being curious, or being adventurous.
 And you can win this book!

 To enter our random drawing, submit a comment letting me know what you’ll be brave about this year.
 Be serious or silly; all answers are accepted.
+(Update: Congratulations to Marie, our lucky winner!)
 Send your comment by Wednesday, January 23 to be entered in our drawing.

 Bravely forge ahead and try these super-special freebies.
 You’ll be glad you did!